-Systemic lupus erythematosus (SLE, or, more commonly “lupus”) is a condition in which your immune system begins attacking different areas of your body.
+Systemic lupus erythematosus (SLE) is commonly called lupus.
+It’s a condition in which your immune system begins attacking different areas of your body.

 Lupus nephritis is one of the most serious complications of lupus.
-It occurs when SLE causes your immune system to attack your kidneys—specifically, the parts of the kidney that filter the blood for waste products.
+It occurs when SLE causes your immune system to attack your kidneys — specifically, the parts of your kidney that filter your blood for waste products.

 Lupus nephritis symptoms are similar to those of other kidney diseases.
 They include:

 One of the first signs of lupus nephritis is blood in your urine or extremely foamy urine.
 High blood pressure and swelling in your feet also might indicate lupus nephritis.
 Tests that will help your doctor make a diagnosis include the following:

 This test measures the kidney’s ability selectively to filter wastes.
 It determines how much protein appears in urine over 24 hours.

 Urine tests measure kidney function.
 They identify levels of:

 This test uses a contrast dye to see if your kidneys are filtering properly.